Vladimir Gardin

 He first gained renown as a stage actor in the adaptations of Russian classics by Vera Komissarzhevskaya and other directors.
-In 1913, he turned to cinema and started producing screen versions of great Russian fiction: Anna Karenina (1914), The Kreutzer Sonata (1914), Home of the Gentry (1914), War and Peace (1915, co-directed with Yakov Protazanov), and On the Eve (1915).
+In 1913, he turned to cinema and started producing screen versions of great Russian fiction: Anna Karenina (1914), The Kreutzer Sonata (1914), A Nest of Noblemen (1914), War and Peace (1915, co-directed with Yakov Protazanov), and On the Eve (1915).

 After the Russian Revolution of 1917, he organized and presided over the first film school in the world, now known as VGIK.
 With the advent of sound pictures, he stopped directing and returned to acting.
 His roles won him a high critical acclaim and the title of People's Artist of the USSR (1947).
 Gardin published two volumes of memoirs in 1949 and 1952.
 Another book, The Artist's Life and Labor, followed in 1960.